 If you are a fan of Espadrilles, these cute pair is one of the best you can get on the market.
 The Verbenas brand is originally produced in Spain, they provide you with a super comfort thanks to leather and foam- like padded soles.

 They are also easy to put on, without the need of bending (which we all know suddenly becomes a challenge with a growing bump).
 The colour is very feminine and neutral so will go with anything you have in your wardrobe.

 - Product colour: Pink

 - Material type: Leather

 Produced in Italy Cipriata shoes is a great choice for classical (and affordable) taste.
 Made from genuine leather, these ankle boots are a great fit to anything you wear- from casual clothing to office look.

-Available in black and brown (tan) colors, these will serve you well during and after pregnancy.
+Available in black and brown (tan) colours, these will serve you well during and after pregnancy.
 Get the desired look without much effort!

 - Upper Material:100% Leather

 Highly durable, these wellies are a must-have for the rainy autumn days.
-Available in multi-colors and various design, they are very comfortable and great for swollen pregnant feet.
+Available in multi-colours and various design, they are very comfortable and great for swollen pregnant feet.

 Made of 100% natural rubber upper with hand-drawn floral prints these wellies are also breathable and have a textile lining; they reach your mid calves so you can be sure your feet won’t get sweaty.